TThomasV/CM2207-Introduction-to-the-theory-of-computation/README.md

 - Line (6 + number of states) specifies the start state.
 - Line (7 + number of states) specifies the number of final/accept states.
 - Line (8 + number of states) specifies the final states.

+## Usage guide:
+- Task1.py: Prints out the complement of a DFA given as an argument from a file
+- Task2.py: Prints out a DFA that is the intersection of two DFA inputs
+- Task3.py: Prints out a DFA that is the symmetric difference of two DFA inputs
+- Task4.py: Prints out whether or not the language of an input DFA from the cmdline is empty, if not the first accepted string aswell
+- Task5.py: Prints out whether or not two input DFA (from the cmdline via files) are equivalent or not